Jake Moon: 2004–2006

 As Jake copes with the events of Danny's death and Johnny's arrest, he forms a relationship with Carly Wicks (Kellie Shirley); however, he ends it in August 2006.
 Jake soon becomes concerned for Ruby when she begins dating Sean Slater (Robert Kazinsky), the brother of Ruby's best-friend Stacey (Lacey Turner).
 He rightly guesses that Sean is using Ruby, and is only interested in her money.
 Jake and Sean become bitter enemies, but Sean convinces Ruby that he loves her and that Jake is trying to cause trouble between them.
 Ruby even tells Sean that it was Jake who had murdered Danny – giving Sean a hold over Jake.
 In October 2006, Jake turns to Johnny – who has been paying Jake to look after Ruby, since he has been in prison – and tells him what Sean is doing.
 When Johnny arranges for Sean to visit him in prison, Sean ignores his threats to stay away from Ruby and tells Johnny that there is nothing that he or Jake can do to stop him.
 Johnny attempts to phone Jake to order him to kill Sean, but he has a heart attack before he can dial and only manages to whisper "Jake...kill him for me" – mistakenly thinking he is speaking to Jake.
 Johnny's cellmate assumes that Johnny wants Jake killed, and Johnny dies soon after in hospital.
 Jake later decides to leave Walford, but as he walks out of Albert Square, he is confronted by a stranger – who asks if he is Jake Moon.

+2024

 Nearly 18 years later, it is revealed that he survived the confrontation.
-Jake reunites with Chrissie after her release from prison, and after a brief stop in Albert Square to reminisce about the past, they drive away for a new life together.
+Jake reunites with Chrissie after her release from prison, and after a brief stop in Albert Square to reminisce, they drive away for a new life together.

+2026

+Jake visits Zoe Slater (Michelle Ryan) to discover whether Chrissie was involved in the murder of Anthony Trueman (Nicholas Bailey).
+Zoe pleads with Jake to help her find Chrissie.
+However, Jake leaves.
+Later, Kat Slater (Jessie Wallace) and Vicki Fowler (Alice Haig) track him down to convince him to reunite with Alfie.
+He then reveals to Alfie that, after being confronted by the hitmen in 2006, Jake went into hiding.
+Jake meets Alfie's kids and pays a visit to Phil, who reaffirms his gratitude to Jake for saving him and Grant from Danny.
+Jake reveals that he thinks about Danny all the time and Phil advises him to start doing right by the family he still has.
+Jake agrees to help Kat and Alfie find Chrissie.
+She returns and exposes Anthony and Zoe's daughter, Jasmine Fisher (Indeyarna Donaldson-Holness) to be Anthony's true killer.
+Afterwards, Chrissie threatens to phone the police about Jake killing Danny.
+However, Jake convinces her not to and proposes to Chrissie, which she accepts.
+Jake and Chrissie leave once again, as the police arrive to arrest Jasmine for Anthony's murder.